Envirometrix/PredictiveSoilMapping/main.md

 ### Technical specifications PSM project

-A way to increase planning of a PSM project is to spend more time on preparing the technical aspects of data production.
+A way to improve planning of a PSM project is to spend more time on preparing the technical aspects of data production.
 This includes listing the general specifications of the study area, listing target variables and their collection methods, listing covariate layers of interest to be used to improve mapping accuracy and listing targeted spatial prediction algorithms to be compared.

-General specifications of the study area includes:
+General specifications of the study area include:

   * G.1 Project title:
   * G.2 PSM project type: